Fort Steele, British Columbia: Community

 In 1864, the population numbered over 3,000, but five years later, few remained, except the numerous mosquitos in summer.
 By July 1888, the NWMP had been reassigned to Fort Macleod and the detachment buildings abandoned.
 The settlers, who numbered about 11 Caucasians and 60 Chinese, occupied the few buildings by the river.
 Chas.
-Clark was the inaugural postmaster 1888–1897.
+Clark was the inaugural postmaster from 1888 to 1897.

 In 1892, the commercial centre comprised the government buildings, a hotel, and two stores.

 In 1894, the townsite was surveyed, Miss Adelaide Bailey became the inaugural teacher, and two hotels were erected.
 By 1895, Fort Steele was developing into a mining centre.
 That year, a mining association formed, and the Prospector, the local newspaper, was founded.
 The infrastructure included two general stores, three hotels, and a sawmill.

 In 1897, an annex was added to the Dalgardno Hotel, five further hotels were opened, and the Government Building was erected.
 On the ground floor were three cells and a courtroom, while upstairs were several offices.
 Also opened were a hospital, opera house (which soon became a men's club), and a Roman Catholic church.
 Across the river, warehouses and a bottling plant sprang up.
 Several new business premises were added to the town, which joined the US telegraph network.
 A Board of Trade was established.
 During the first six months of that year, the population grew from about 300 to 3,000.

 In 1898, a 20000 impgal water tank was placed atop a 50 ft tower, water mains were installed, a volunteer fire department was founded, and a Presbyterian church erected.
 When the railway bypassed the town, the exodus of residents began.
 The Anglicans bought a surplus school building for a church.
 Henry Kershaw opened a general store and ice cream parlour.
 In 1899, W.A.
 Prest established a photo studio.

 In 1900, the men's club built their own clubhouse, and the opera house became the Masonic Lodge.
 By 1901, businesses were relocating to Cranbrook or Fernie.
 Cranbrook acquired the government offices in 1904 and the newspaper in 1905.
 The town was unable to meet the cost of filling the water tank.
 Lacking this fire protection resource, most of the business section burned to the ground in the December 1906 blaze.

 The town soldiered on for decades.
 The hospital, now a private residence, likely experienced a brief existence beyond the death of Dr. Hugh Watt in 1914.
 The school closed in 1954, the Windsor Hotel in 1958, the general store in 1961, and the post office in 1997.